What is Enterprise Search?

 Once this index is created, queries can then be accepted.
 Queries aren’t necessarily questions, as they can also be just terms or phrases that represent whatever you’re looking for, typed into the search box.

-At this point, the search engine processes the query by passing over the index, finding the information that matches the particular term or subject entered, and sending that information to some sort of processor, which then sorts the information by relevancy or other measure, clusters it based on the categorisation, applies some other logic (such as “best bets” or “recommended best”).
+At this point, the search engine processes the query by passing over the index, finding the information that matches the particular term or subject entered, and sending that information to some sort of processor, which then sorts the information by relevancy or other measure, clusters it based on the categorization, applies some other logic (such as “best bets” or “recommended best”).

 Last comes the formatting, which presents the results page that you’re used to seeing, in whatever format you’ve chosen.